rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 ![Expression Editor](My%20Project/media/expression_editor.png)

+The toolbar has two sections, `Editor` and `Saved Expressions`.

+`Editor` commands

+- `Select program language` Choose either `NCalc` or `VB` from the drop down.
+- `Test` Check your expression.
+If there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
+- `Test on Edge` Same as above except variables are read from a file.
+SE must be running with the target file active.
+- `Clear` Deletes all text from the editor window.
+- `"%{}"` Insert property.
+Brings up a form for you to choose it.

+`Saved Expressions` commands

+- `Select` Choose a saved expression from the drop down.
+The drop-down comes with a few examples.
+You can study those to get the hang of it.
+- `Save` Save an expression.
+- `Save As` Save an expression with a new name.
+- `Delete` Delete the expression from the saved expressions.

 With `NCalc` you can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
 The available functions are listed below.
 Like Excel, the expression must return a value.
 Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

-You can check your expression using the `Test` or `Test on Edge` buttons.
-With the former, if there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
-With the latter, it reads the variables from a file.
-SE must be running with the target file active.
-To populate the `Replace` field with your expression, click `OK`, otherwise click `Cancel`.

-You can `Save` or `Save As` your expression with the buttons provided.
-Retreive them with the `Saved Expressions` drop-down.
-That drop-down comes with a few examples.
-You can study those to get the hang of it.
-To learn more, click the `Help` button.
-That opens a web site with lots of useful information, and links to more.

 `NCalc` functions